Theo2co/adanalysts-template-website/storydata.md

     </div>
     <div class="chat-bubble">
       <div class="chat-name">PENNY · DEFINITELY NOT STEM</div>
-      <p>So based on where the friendship score falls relative to these thresholds we identify the realtionship status between the pair?</p>
+      <p>So based on where the friendship score falls relative to these thresholds we identify the relationship status between the pair?</p>
     </div>
   </div>